-S&P Global Ratings (S&P) recently affirmed the City of Brampton's Triple 'A' rating
+S&P Global Ratings (S&P) recently affirmed the City of Brampton's Triple 'A' rating for 2022, which is the highest credit rating a municipality can receive.

-This is our seventh Triple 'A' rating in a row, and it is a testament to Brampton's confident Brampton will continue to stand out as an attractive and business-
+This is our seventh Triple 'A' rating in a row, and it is a testament to Brampton's growing tax base and the City's sound fiscal management.